-A little cinnamon sugar it a great option and can be done by mixing equal parts of sugar and ground cinnamon.
-Another idea is to use something spicy like Tajin Fruit Seasoning, which we often use for the Tamarind Margarita.
+- To play off the mango, consider adding some contrast to the rim.
+Cinnamon sugar is a great option and can be done by mixing equal parts of sugar and ground cinnamon.
+Another idea is to use something spicy like Tajin Seasoning, which is often used for the tamarind margarita.

-To make the drink: Peel and dice 1 1/2 cups mango and chop them up a little more in the blender.
-Add 3 ounces blanco tequila, 1 ounce orange liqueur, 2 ounces fresh lime juice, 2 tablespoons sugar, and 2 cups ice.
+- With fresh mangoes, you can make frozen margaritas for two.
+Begin by peeling and dicing 1 1/2 cups mango and chop them up a little more in the blender with 1 cup of ice.
+Add 3 ounces blanco tequila, 1 ounce orange liqueur, 2 ounces fresh lime juice, and 2 tablespoons sugar.
 Blend until smooth then pour into two margarita glasses and garnish each with a lime wheel.

 - If your margarita is too thick, add a little more of one of the liquids and blend again.
 Too thin?
 Toss in a few more ice cubes or mango chunks.
 Make these adjustments in small amounts until you get the perfect consistency for you.